 Transfer of shares means a transfer of ownership in whole or part from existing holder to a new one with an objective to change the structure of the company either by adding a new shareholder or by changing the existing proportion of shares between shareholders.
 The entire process is internal which only gets recorded in minutes, and no further filing of the form with ROC is required.
 Further, the transfer of the shares attracts stamp duty at the rate as prescribed in the Stamp Act for respective states and the payment can be born either by the transferor or the transferee.

-Once the company receives a duly stamped, dated & executed an instrument of transfer along with other relevant documents, it shall register the concerned transfer of shares within a period of one month of receipt of above specified documents.
+Once the company receives a duly stamped, dated & executed an instrument of transfer along with other relevant documents, it shall register the concerning transfer of shares within a period of one month of receipt of the above-specified documents.

 The process of transfer of shares is a simple with no filing of the form with ROC or similar share transfer procedure involved in the process.

 The existing shares can be transferred from one person to another easily.
 The share transfer form or share transfer deed can be prepared easily.
 We at Provenience, ensure a seamless and hassle-free experience.